QinShiwen/canvas/README.md

 # Install
-Input `npm install` in the terminal to install the dependencies Input `npm start` to run project
+- Input `npm install` in the terminal to install the dependencies
+- Input `npm start` to run project

+# Built with
+- React
+- TypeScript
+- react-color